 The Bureau of Sociological Research (BOSR) at the University of Nebraska-Lincoln will be managing the survey administration for NDE and NDHHS.
 Attached to this letter is a fact sheet containing frequently asked questions about the YTS, as well as a few sample questions.
-If there is any additional information you would find helpful, please contact Belle Scheef at sharp@unl.edu, or call 402-472-6712, and she will be happy to assist you.
+If there is any additional information you would find helpful, please contact the SHARP team at BOSR at sharp@unl.edu or call 402-472-3672.
+They will be happy to assist you.